The 430-acre Laughton Preserve was acquired between 1931 and 2006.

 Amenities and Activities

-Laughton Preserve offers one picnic shelter for groups of less than 25 people.
-The shelter is not available for rental.
+Laughton Preserve offers one picnic shelter, which may be used by groups of less than 25 people on a first-come, first-served basis.
+A permit is not required.